jessemonroy650/tutorial-html5ui-hide-show/README.md

 In addition, this works with the latest version (`cli-5.2.0`) of the tools set, as of this date (2016-01-01).

 It also demonstrates how to use the new Cordova `whitelist` plugin.
 The requirements for this plugin are [heinous](https://en.wiktionary.org/wiki/heinous#Adjective) and tedious.
-This `app` hopes to demostrate how best to apply the parameters for this <u>one example</u>.
+This `app` hopes to demostrate how best to apply the parameters for this ***one example***.

 A couple of things to note.